-- Develop and administer the College's Affirmative Action Plan. - Develop and set College-wide affirmative action hiring goals. - Monitor College compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the College. - Inform the President of progress on affirmative action and equal opportunity goals and report potential concerns. - Act as the affirmative action liaison between the College, MMB, and the Governor's Office. - Determine the need for affirmative action training within the College.
-Develop training goals and content with internal and external resources. - Review and recommend changes in policies, procedures, programs, and physical accommodations to implement affirmative action and equal opportunity. - Develop innovative programs to attract and retain individuals from protected groups and veterans in the College. - Support and recruit racial/ethnic minorities, individuals with disabilities, and females for employment, promotion, and training opportunities. - Manage the College's pre-hire review process. - Review requests for non-affirmative hires in the Monitoring the Hiring process and refer unresolved issues to the Commissioner for final decision. - Ensure supervisors and managers are making good faith efforts to recruit and retain qualified candidates and employees from protected groups and veterans.
+- Develop and administer the College's Affirmative Action Plan. - Develop and set College-wide affirmative action hiring goals. - Monitor College compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the College. - Inform the President of progress on affirmative action and equal opportunity goals and report potential concerns. - Act as the affirmative action liaison between the College, Minnesota State system office, MMB, and the Governor's Office. - Determine the need for affirmative action training within the College.
+Develop training goals and content with internal and external resources. - Review and recommend changes in policies, procedures, programs, and physical accommodations to implement affirmative action and equal opportunity. - Develop innovative programs to attract and retain individuals from protected groups including women, individuals with disabilities, racial/ethnic minorities and veterans in the College. - Support and recruit racial/ethnic minorities, individuals with disabilities, females and veterans for employment, promotion, and training opportunities. - Manage the College's pre-hire review process. - Review requests for non-affirmative hires in the Monitoring the Hiring process and refer unresolved issues to the Commissioner for final decision. - Ensure supervisors and managers are making good faith efforts to recruit and retain qualified candidates and employees from protected groups including women, individuals with disabilities, racial/ethnic minorities and veterans.

-- Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Maintain records of requests for reasonable accommodations. - Oversee the administration of the College Diversity Recruitment program. - Comply with state-wide and College anti-discrimination and anti-harassment policies.
+- Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Maintain records of requests for reasonable accommodations. - Oversee the administration of the College Diversity Recruitment program. - Comply with State of Minnesota, Minnesota State and College anti-discrimination and antiharassment policies.

-The Affirmative Action Officer is accountable to the Vice President for Human Resources and Equity for program impacts and for ongoing program activities and direction.
-The Affirmative Action Officer oversees the administration of ADA Title II, manages diversity and inclusion initiatives, and other equal opportunity related matters.
-In addition, the AAO ensures that aggregate data and trends of complaints of illegal discrimination in hiring are provided and shared with the Human Resources Director on a quarterly basis.
+The Affirmative Action Officer is accountable to the Vice President of People and Culture for program impacts and for ongoing program activities and direction.
+In addition, the AAO ensures that aggregate data and trends of complaints of discrimination in hiring are provided and shared with the Associate Vice President of Human Resources and Minnesota State Compliance Officers on a quarterly basis.